 The Assessor's Office has created an Online Rental Survey for the owners of residential rental properties to complete as part of the review.
 The data collected from the survey will be used to establish market rents for these income-producing properties.
-The market rents will then be used in estimating the properties’ values for 2019 assessments.
+The market rents will then be used in estimating the properties’ values for 2020 assessments.
 No property owner is obligated to respond to the survey or provide the requested information.
-However, the greater the number of survey responses, the more accurate and equitable assessments will be for 2019.
-Last year, approximately 150 surveys were completed.
+However, the greater the number of survey responses, the more accurate and equitable assessments will be for 2020.

 About the Assessments